kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

 :::
 ::: tab "Universal"
-This feature requires transparent proxy, therefore for now it's not available in Universal for now.
+This feature requires transparent proxy, so it's currently not available for Universal deployments.
 :::
 ::::

 ## Expose metrics from applications

-In addition to exposing metrics from Dataplane, you may want to expose metrics from application next to Kuma DP.
+In addition to exposing metrics from the data plane proxies, you might want to expose metrics from applications running next to the proxies.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"
-Use standard `prometheus.io` annotations either on `Pod` or `Service`
+Use standard `prometheus.io` annotations on `Pod` or `Service`:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment